 Watch this video from 41 Action News KSHB-TV to learn more about the Kiely cottage makeover:

 Last year, KVC Hospitals served 3,492 children and adolescents who struggled with depression, anxiety, trauma, substance abuse, suicidal thoughts and feelings of violence.
 97% of youth showed improvements in trauma-related symptoms within the first 7 days of treatment; however, some youth require additional time to achieve treatment goals and will continue treatment in a residential setting.
 Learn more about KVC’s acute and residential treatment programs here.

 Hall Family Foundation | H&R Block Foundation | Cocherl Foundation | John W. & Effie E. Speas Foundation, Bank of America N.A., Trustee | Sarli Family Foundation | KC CAN | Stephanie Stroud Interior Design | Madden McFarland Interiors | Design for a Difference | Sherwin Williams | Shaw Flooring

-We are currently seeking additional donations, volunteers and partners to help us improve more spaces for youth receiving psychiatric treatment.
+We are currently seeking additional donations, volunteers and partners to help us improve our cottages for ten boys and teen girls.
 Please contact Michelle Lawrence at firstname.lastname@example.org if you are interested in partnering, donating or volunteering to help complete facility renovations.